History of Venetian Glass Beads

 The decline of the glass bead-making in Europe continued until the 12th century when the growing power of the Venetian Republic and its commercial success gave rise to the revival of various forms of arts and crafts in Venice.
 Glass-making in Venice got established on the industrial scale supported by the formation of the glass-makers guild with many privileges and honors bestowed upon its members, and aided by continuous innovation in search for lost Roman secrets.
 The first glass beads produced in the Venetian Republic were most likely used for rosaries, and an ancient document was found specifying that a large quantity of them was exported from Venice in 1338.
 These early Venetian beads were most likely produced by dripping hot glass onto a wooden or iron rod covered with special non-stick paste.

 Later in 1470 Venetian artisans (who were by then moved onto Murano Island) started to create hollow cylindrical glass canes which were cut and refined by grinding or heating.
-The use of hollow glass canes made glass bead making much easier and facilitated re-discovery of many Roman glass-making techniques, including Sommerso, gold and silver leaf, and copper-infused avventurina.
+The use of these canes made glass bead making much easier and facilitated re-discovery of many Roman techniques, including Sommerso, gold and silver leaf, and copper-infused avventurina.
 In the 15th century Venetian glass masters re-discovered Millefiori technique (aka Murrine or Mosaic) and started to make Millefiori beads, which were used in jewelry, bowls, vases, interior embellishments, but most importantly as currency to trade with places as far away as North America and Africa.
 The most famous of Venetian Millefiori beads is Rosetta bead (aka Chevron bead) - a prized bead invented in 1480 by Marietta Barovier, the daughter of Angelo Barovier from the famous namesake Murano glass-making family.
 Rosetta beads became wildly popular and were used extensively for trade from that point onward.
 Rosetta bead was made from a hollow glass cane, which had a pattern of a twelve-pointed star in it for the whole length of the cane.
 In those early times Rosetta typically had 7 layers of blue, white, and brick-red colors and 6 facets.
 Many merchants and explorers, by some accounts including even Christopher Columbus, traded these beads for important goods or privileges, such as the right of secure passage through dangerous waters.
 The high demand for Murano Glass beads due to trade eventually prompted the Venetian authorities to let glass-making expand beyond Murano In 1592, and the number of glassworks quickly grew.
-There were only 24 glass-making factories on Murano in 1525, but by 1606 this number increased to 251 spread throughout the Venetian lagoon.
+There were only 24 glass-making factories on Murano in 1525, but by 1606 this number increased to 251.

 Fueled by the commercial successes of Venice, innovation in bead-making continued and in the 16th century lampworking method of glass-making was established, which eventually became very popular among glass-makers.
 This method allowed them to produce beads by using small animal-fat lighted flame, and they could now work everywhere, even at home, which was particularly convenient for women.
 Thus by the 18th century many women started working in bead-making industry.
 The industry kept growing due to the period of continuous geographical discoveries and burgeoning trade, and in 1764 the output of Venetian Glass bead making industry was over two million pounds of beads per year.
 In 1788 there were already 680 lampworking bead workshops just in the city of Venice supplied by multiple local glass cane-making enterprises.